Gerard Lowther (judge): Civil War

-The attainder and execution of Strafford in May 1641 led to Lowther, recognised as one of his staunchest adherents, along with the Lord Chancellor Sir Richard Bolton, being impeached by the Irish Parliament; Strafford in his last days is said to have interceded for them with the King.
+The attainder and execution of Strafford in May 1641 led to Lowther, recognised as one of his staunchest adherents, along with the Lord Chancellor Sir Richard Bolton, being impeached by the Irish Parliament and dismissed from the Privy Council; Strafford in his last days is said to have interceded for them with the King.
 Lowther was soon acquitted of treason and released from custody, and thereafter he played a careful double game in politics.
-He was restored to the Council, and attended the King at Oxford in connection with the negotiations with the Confederates in 1644, although his noted antipathy to the Confederates limited his usefulness.
+He was restored to the Council, and attended the King at Oxford in connection with the negotiations with the Irish Confederates in 1644, although his noted antipathy to the Confederates limited his usefulness.

 In 1646, he was sent to London to negotiate with Parliament for the relief of Dublin and soon afterwards he abandoned the Royalist cause.
 In 1647 he assured Parliament of his loyalty and acted as receiver of delinquents' estates.
 He returned to Ireland in 1651 and acted as president of the High Court of Justice 1652-54; at the trial for treason of the Confederate leader Sir Phelim O'Neill it was noted that he referred to Charles II simply as "Charles Stuart".